Real Estate Prices and Overview

 Notable & Unique: Car Ownership

-the Delmar Blvd / N Euclid Ave neighborhood have a highly unusual car ownership.
+exclusive analysis shows that the Delmar Blvd / N Euclid Ave neighborhood has

 28.0% of the households in this neighborhood don't own a car at